-How each key plays with precision depends on how well the piano’s action is regulated.
+How each key plays with precision, dynamics, & evenness depends on how well the piano’s action is regulated.

 Comprehensive tuning restructuring